theiagen/public_health_bioinformatics/docs/workflows/public_data_sharing/terra_2_ncbi.md

 We recommend running a test submission before your first production submission to ensure that all data has been formatted correctly.
 Please contact Theiagen (`support@theiagen.com`) to get this set up.

 In the test submission, any real BioProject accession numbers you provide will not be recognized.
-You will have to make a “fake” or “test” BioProject.
+You will have to make a "fake" or "test" BioProject.
 This cannot be done through the NCBI portal.
 Theiagen can provide assistance in creating this as it requires manual command line work on the NCBI FTP using the account they provided for you.

 ??? toggle "**What’s the difference between a test submission and a production submission?**"